Ph.D., University of Chicago, 2015

 Religion, Culture, Families, Race/Ethnicity, Gender/Sexuality, Inequality, Collective Action

-Sam Perry joined the sociology department in 2015 after finishing his PhD at the University of Chicago.
+Sam joined the sociology department in 2015 after finishing his PhD at the University of Chicago.
 He is also affiliated with both the Religious Studies and Women’s and Gender Studies Departments.

 In 2018, Sam’s teaching was acknowledged with the Irene Rothbaum Award for Outstanding Assistant Professor “in recognition of distinguished teaching as demonstrated through scholarship, dedication and the ability to inspire students to high levels of academic achievement.”

 Sam’s research explores the intersections of religion, culture, families, and inequality.
 His first book, Growing God’s Family, explores how the unique cultural characteristics of American evangelicals often create obstacles that hinder them from addressing social problems in effective ways.
-His second book, forthcoming with Oxford University Press in 2019, examines how pornography use shapes the mental health, religious experiences, and intimate relationships of conservative Protestants in the US.
+His second book, Addicted to Lust, examines how pornography use shapes the mental health, religious experiences, and intimate relationships of conservative Protestants in the US.
 His forthcoming book Taking America Back for God examines the powerful influence of Christian nationalism on Americans’ political attitudes and behavior.
 Sam is also the author of over 65 peer-reviewed articles, published in Social Forces, Archives of Sexual Behavior, Social Science Research, Journal of the American Academy of Religion, Journal of Sex Research, Journal for the Scientific Study of Religion, Sociology of Religion, Ethnography, Qualitative Sociology, and numerous other academic journals.
 He is currently working on two book projects looking at (1) the powerful influence of Christian nationalism in the US and (2) how cultural ideologies get “baked into” English Bibles through processes of translation and publication.